 - Commit at least 40 hours per week to REU activities

-- Attend shadowing experiences at the Speech and Hearing Center on campus
+- Participate in shadowing experiences at the Speech and Hearing Center on campus to understand how clinicians and patients interact, learn clinical practices, and the needs of clinicians and patients.